 Political issues between China and Taiwan should be resolved through appropriate mechanisms between the two sides.
-The Chinese government decision to detain Lee Ming-che signaled Chinese officials' willingness to break its international human rights obligations for political gains, needlessly straining cross-strait relations.
+The Chinese government decision to detain Lee Mingche signaled Chinese officials' willingness to break its international human rights obligations for political gains, needlessly straining cross-strait relations.

-We welcomed Ms. Li Ching-Yu's testimony yesterday in order to increase the level of international interest and attention to her husband's case.
+We welcome Ms. Lee Chin-yu testimony today in order to increase the level of international interests and attention to her husband's case.